EliSacch/etruria/README.md

 ### Content

-- Instructions on how to make the navbar sticky was taken from [Web Dev Simplified, The Forgotten CSS Position](https://www.youtube.com/watch?v=NzjU1GmKosQ)
+- Instructions on how to make the navbar sticky were taken from [Web Dev Simplified, The Forgotten CSS Position](https://www.youtube.com/watch?v=NzjU1GmKosQ)
+- Instructions on how to apply glassmorphism to the form were taken from [Coding Artist tutoria](https://www.youtube.com/watch?v=FAfFlyaRAiI)

 - The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)
 - The following fonts, used for the project, are from [Google Fonts](https://fonts.google.com/):
   - Montserrat